maksimkovalevw/maksimkovalevw/README.md

 📫 Telegram: [@maksimkovalevw](https://t.me/maksimkovalevw) · ✉️ maksim.kovalevw@gmail.com

-<sub>Most of my production work lives in private repos — happy to walk through it on a call.</sub>
+<sub>Most of my production work lives in private repos transfered from other accounts — happy to walk through it on a call.</sub>